gabrieljalles/Barbershop-fullstack/README.md

 7. Finally, search for "Format on Save" and verify if the box is selected
 8. For more information, [visit here](https://github.com/tailwindlabs/prettier-plugin-tailwindcss)

+#### :ledger: *A library that facilitates the creation of components.*
+  The [**shadcn/ui**](https://ui.shadcn.com/docs/installation/next) library offers a collection of ready-to-use React components, helpful for accelerating interface development.
+  1. install the library :  <span style="color:#FC6A53">`npx shadcn-ui@latest init`</span>
+  2. if you want to install a editable component, just consult the documentation

 #### :no_entry: *Important steps to start a project after downloading it from GitHub for the first time*

 - git clone ****